 Typical range: $60,000–$120,000

 Two-sided marketplaces are expensive because you're effectively building two products.
 Vendor onboarding, listing management, buyer discovery, and split payments all have to work before you can even run a test.
 Many founders underestimate this by 2×.
+The single biggest lever here is the same one from earlier: defer everything you can to a manual process until you have demand on both sides.

 Mobile App MVP (iOS + Android)